Supplements to Take During Fertility Treatments and IVF

 Best prenatal vitamins for IVF

 If you’re not already taking a prenatal vitamin, it’s important to start taking one now.
-But not all prenatals are created equal, and some (like the Prenatal for her) are formulated with women going through fertility treatments in mind.
+But not all prenatals are created equal, and some (like the Prenatal Daily Packets) are formulated with women going through fertility treatments in mind.

 A Harvard study led by Dr. Audrey Gaskins evaluated the relationship between pretreatment adherence to various dietary patterns and outcomes of fertility treatments across 357 women and 608 cycles, like IVF.
 The study found that adherence to a pro-fertility diet was associated with an increased probability of live birth.
 The pro-fertility diet was developed based on factors previously related to outcomes and included higher intake of supplemental folic acid (folate), vitamin B12, vitamin D, low (rather than high) pesticide residue produce, whole grains, dairy, soy foods, and seafood (rather than other meats).

-The Prenatal for her formula intentionally includes nutrients found in the pro-fertility diet: folate, vitamin B12, and vitamin D. In fact, it contains levels of folate, vitamin B12, and vitamin D that meet or exceed the levels shown to support positive fertility outcomes in this particular study.
+The Natalist Prenatal formula intentionally includes nutrients found in the pro-fertility diet: folate, vitamin B12, and vitamin D. In fact, it contains levels of folate, vitamin B12, and vitamin D that meet or exceed the levels shown to support positive fertility outcomes in this particular study.

 What about myo-inositol during fertility treatments?